 - explain how to request information we hold that has not been published.

-A copy of each of the Publication Schemes can be found at:
+A copy of each Guide to Information can be found at:

 - NRS Guide to Information Covering the Responsibilities of the Registrar General for Scotland (179 KB PDF)